welteki/docs.actuated.dev/docs/add-agent.md

 1. Bare-metal on-premises (cheap, convenient, high performance)

+    Running bare-metal on-premises is a cost-effective and convenient way to re-use existing hardware investment.

-    This could be a machine racked in your server room, under your desk, or in a co-lo somewhere.
+    The machine could be racked in your server room, under your desk, or in a co-lo somewhere.

-    It can be a cheap and convenient way to re-use existing hardware.

     Make sure you segment or isolate the agent into its own subnet, VLAN, DMZ, or VPC so that it cannot access the rest of your network.
 If you are thinking of running an actuated runner at home, we can share some iptables rules that worked well for our own testing.

-    If you need to build for ARM64, we've shown that [a Raspberry Pi 4 is faster than emulating ARM on a GitHub Hosted Runner](https://twitter.com/alexellisuk/status/1583092051398524928?s=20&t=2SelTpdc5idJLmayIu3Djw)
+    For on-premises ARM64 builds, we recommend the Mac Mini M1 (2020) with 16GB RAM and 512GB storage with Asahi Linux.
+The Raspberry Pi 4 also works, and in one instance [was much faster than using emulation with a Hosted GitHub Runner](https://twitter.com/alexellisuk/status/1583092051398524928?s=20&t=2SelTpdc5idJLmayIu3Djw).

 2. Bare-metal on the cloud (higher cost, convenient, high performance)

+    Bare-metal doesn't need to mean on-premises.
+You can deploy machines by API, pay-as-you-go and get the highest performance available.

+    Bear in mind that whilst the cost of bare-metal is higher than VMs, you will be able to pack more builds into them and get better throughput since actuated can schedule builds much more efficiently than GitHub's self-hosted runner.

-    You can provision bare-metal hosts in the cloud using any number of providers like AWS, Alibaba Cloud, Cherry Servers, Equinix Metal, OVHcloud, fasthosts, Scaleway and Vultr, [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)
+    There are at least a dozen options here: Equinix Metal, AWS, Cherry Servers, Alibaba Cloud, OVHcloud, fasthosts, Scaleway and Vultr, [see a list here](https://github.com/alexellis/awesome-baremetal#bare-metal-cloud)

     For x86_64 builds we recommend using [Equinix Metal](https://deploy.equinix.com/) for the best price / performance ratio.
-They also have discounts for reserved instances.
+They also have discounts for reserved instances on contract.
+The smallest instances available are the c3.small.x86 and c2.small.x86.

-    Whilst we haven't got experience with them, OVHcloud have [a range of very economical bare-metal servers available](https://www.ovhcloud.com/en-gb/bare-metal/rise/) for x86_64.
+    Whilst we don't yet have experience with OVHcloud, they have [a wide range bare-metal servers available](https://www.ovhcloud.com/en-gb/bare-metal/rise/) at a low cost.
+These tend to be paid for per month.

     For ARM64 builds the cheapest option is to use the [a1.metal](https://aws.amazon.com/ec2/instance-types/a1/) instance on AWS.
-A Mac Mini M1 is also a good option with (Asahi Linux), if you want to optimise on costs.

-    [Equinix Metal](https://metal.equinix.com/) offer bare-metal as a service (with a REST API) for both x86_64 and ARM64.
-Check out the c3.small.x86, c2.small.x86 and c3.large.arm64.

-    This option is both convenient and offers the highest performance available, however bare-metal machines tends to be priced higher than you may be used to with VMs.

-    Bear in mind that you may be able to run a single, larger bare-metal machine where you used to need half a dozen cloud VMs, since actuated can schedule builds much more efficiently than the built-in self-hosted runner from GitHub.
+For a step up on specs, take a look at the c3.large.arm64 from [Equinix Metal](https://metal.equinix.com/).

 3. Cloud Virtual Machines (VMs) that support nested virtualization (lowest cost, convenient, mid-level performance)

-    We know of at least three providers which have options for nested virtualisation: [DigitalOcean](https://m.do.co/c/8d4e75e9886f) [Google Compute Platform (GCP)](https://cloud.google.com/compute) (new customers get 300 USD free credits from GCP) support nested virtualisation on their Virtual Machines (VMs), and [Azure](https://azure.com/) x86 VMs (ARM64 do not support nested virtualisation).

     This option may not have the raw speed and throughput of a dedicated, bare-metal host, but keeps costs low and is convenient for getting started.

+    We know of at least three providers which have options for nested virtualisation: [DigitalOcean](https://m.do.co/c/8d4e75e9886f) [Google Compute Platform (GCP)](https://cloud.google.com/compute) (new customers get 300 USD free credits from GCP) support nested virtualisation on their Virtual Machines (VMs), and [Azure](https://azure.com/).

+    We have tested ARM64 VMs on Oracle OCI, Azure and GCP and found that they do not currently allow for virtualisation.
+So whilst these clouds may be an option for x86, for ARM64, you'll need access to bare-metal.

 The recommended Operating System for an Actuated Agent is: Ubuntu Server 22.04 or Ubuntu Server 20.04.